Killjoy (2000 film): Plot

 Meanwhile, Jada has just developed romantic feelings for classmate Jamal, while simultaneously dealing with her feelings for Lorenzo and Michael, especially with the knowledge that Lorenzo was responsible for Michael's death.
 After eventually sleeping together, Jada is paged by Monique.
 Jada calls Monique, who tells her to come to her place quick.
 Jamal accompanies Jada to Monique's apartment.
 Once there, they find Monique with the homeless man from one year prior, who broke into Monique's apartment earlier that night while she was sleeping.

 The homeless man has them all hold hands in a circle, allowing a telepathic link to visualize for them as he explains to the trio about Lorenzo and his friends‘ fate by the hands of Killjoy.
 Killjoy was brought to life by Michael's desire for revenge one year prior, but his appearance was delayed due to Michael's death.
 The homeless man tells them that only Jada, the clown's true love, can destroy the evil in its heart.
 Before leaving, he tells them that they have to destroy the doll, and that the ice cream truck is conveniently parked outside for them to enter and confront the clown in its own lair.
 He then vanishes in front of them.

 Reluctantly, the trio step outside the apartment building, and into the ice cream truck.
 They are teleported into the clown's warehouse lair, where they are attacked by the clown.
 They are chased into a room where they are attacked by the clown's new undead accomplices: Lorenzo, Baby Boy, and T-Bone.
 Jamal manages to kill Lorenzo as Baby Boy knocks Monique down to the ground.
-Jada manages to kills T-Bone, and Jamal kills Baby Boy.
+Jada manages to kill T-Bone, and Jamal kills Baby Boy.
 The clown enters the room brandishing Michael's knife, where he is disarmed by Jamal and Monique, dropping the knife to the ground.
 Jada picks up the knife as the clown knocks Jamal and Monique out.

 The clown approaches Jada, and asks for a kiss, which she agrees to, under one condition: that he will leave her world and never come back.
 But instead of disappearing like they agreed upon, the clown turns into Michael.
 It's revealed that the clown wasn't the demon Killjoy committing the murders on the deceased Michael's behalf, but rather the resurrected body of Michael himself committing the murders with Killjoy's appearance and powers.
 The clown and Michael are one and the same; Jada and her friends are in Michael's warehouse lair, not Killjoy's.
 Michael tells Jada that he did it all for her.
 Jada stabs Michael repeatedly in the heart, and he fades away.